marwahaha/GitHub_Overview/README.md

 * [x] set up height spacing with script
 * [x] add 'tab' at the top of each folder
 * * abondoned 'sticky' keyword as it dit nog provide the desired functionality
-* [ ] make tab stick to folder once folder is scrolled into view
+* [x] make tab stick to folder once folder is scrolled into view
+* *make alignment for sticking smooth
 * [ ] add descriptions
 * [ ] add explanation of [s], [f] and [b]